mailhyuil/mailhyuil.github.io/docs/db-postgres/postgres config autovacuum MVCC.md

-# postgres MVCC (Multi Version Concurrency Control)
+# postgres config autovacuum MVCC

 > A single rows has multiple versions.
 >